 Known for its crepe-paper-like showy white flowers that emerge from reddish-burgundy spiraled inflorescences.
 It has a pungent taste with edible flowers and buds.

 - It grows under the canopy of trees.

 - Warm and humid climates are best for its growth.

 6. Hidden Ginger

 Other Names: Queen Lily, Siam Tulip, Hidden Lily

-Hidden Ginger is a Malaysian native.
-It has a spicy scent and a bitter taste.
+Hidden Ginger is a Malaysian native with a spicy scent and a bitter taste.
 It produces beautiful flowers of bright purple, pink, or orange colors.
-The rhizomes are used for medicinal purposes.

 - This 2-3 feet tall plant becomes an excellent container specimen.